coreos/docs/os/booting-on-interoute.md

 (Note that these network rules are simple and permissive, while rules for production virtual machines should always be more strictly defined.)

 The virtual machine is now set up for connection, using the 'ipaddress' found above and specifying the private SSH key file to match the public key which was registered in VDC.
-Note that there is no root user in CoreOS, the default user is 'core':
+Note that there is no root user in Container Linux, the default user is 'core':

 ```sh
 $ ssh -i ~/.ssh/id_rsa_coreos core@213.XXX.XXX.185